schinery/lazy-head-gen/README.md

 Padrino gotcha: You'll need to put the `gem 'lazy-head-gen'` requirement *after* `gem 'padrino'` in your Gemfile.
 Lazy Head Gen needs Padrino loaded before it can work.

+Also you will need to add this gem for both :development and :test groups.
+This is because there are a couple of added test helper functions and assertions used by the output from the generators.

 ## Usage

 There are currently 2 extra generators, scaffold and admin_controller_tests.